 What is the McAfee virus pop-up scam?

-You’ll be given two options: to either “accept the risk” or “get protection.”
-Both of which are, of course, fake.
 The best thing to do in this situation is to just ignore the message.
-Clicking on the get protection button will redirect you to a phishing page, which is designed to steal your information.
+Clicking the button will redirect you to a phishing page, which is designed to steal your information.

 The notification may also ask you to call the scammers behind it or download a free software, both of which will result in you compromising confidential information.